fbpx

 Complex medical definitions can be a minefield, for example, many policies exclude ‘early stage cancer’ from cover, but many insurers will even consider cancer to be at this stage if a lumpectomy or mastectomy is required.
 For heart attacks, insurers will insist on medical evidence to ascertain the severity before paying a claim.
 Traditional policies may also refuse to cover prostate cancer if it’s caught early and hasn’t spread.

-The good news is that the industry is working to make things easier.
-Recently, the Association of British Insurers (ABI) has updated CIC guidelines which insurers have until December 2012 to implement.
-These are designed to reduce the number of claims declined and make the cover easier to understand with regards to the following areas:
+The good news is that the industry has spent a decade working to make things easier.
+The Association of British Insurers (ABI) updated CIC guidelines which are designed to reduce the number of claims declined and make the cover easier to understand with regards to the following areas:

 • Total and permanent disability